Twitter prohibits bulk posting

 Why can’t I post updates from an RSS Feed to multiple Twitter accounts?

-a) The same rules apply as with scheduling individual messages.
+The same rules as scheduling individual messages apply.
 This is Twitter’s outline:

 “While we continue to permit cross-posting outside information (such as weather alerts or RSS feeds) to Twitter using automation, you should only post this content to one account you control.”